 - 1. From the Dashboard page, click the go to project link or select Projects from the menu.
 The Projects page opens. - 2.
 Click Add New and select Project from the menu.
 The Add Project dialog box opens. - 3.
 In the Name field, enter a name to identify the project. - 4.
 From the Project Visibility list, select Public.
 This selection, the default, allows everyone with access to the Code Insight to view the new project. - 5.
-From the Policy Profile list, select Default License Policy Profile.
+From the Scan Server list, select the scan server to be used for scanning the codebase for this project. - 6.
+Click Save.
+The project name is now listed in the Projects pane.
+At this point, the Project Dashboard area will not contain data.
+You must upload a codebase and scan it before data and charts appear. - 7.
+Proceed with the steps in Uploading a Codebase.